ariadne-cps/ariadne/doc/preconditioned_graded_taylor_series_investigation.md

 coefficients present only on either side, cumulative coefficient L1 magnitudes, maximum L1 ratios, maximum coefficient difference, and the respective materialisation Error budgets.
 The production path remains unchanged.

+### 9.105 Fix coefficient-audit build warning and zero construction (2026-09-25)

+The widened-domain coefficient audit initially failed to compile because `FloatDP(0)` selects a private raw-double constructor in this context.
+Zero comparisons now use the public integral-plus-precision constructor `FloatDP(0u,dp)`.

+The local diagnostic variable `da` also shadowed the existing parameter vector `da`; it has been renamed to `direct_abs` (and the paired value to `separate_abs`) to keep the build warning-free.

+These changes affect only the diagnostic audit.